Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Benchmark Construction

 \subsection{Core Design: Leveraging Dual Annotations}

-The central challenge is to construct \emph{same-scene counterfactuals} that jointly cover object- and text-VQA within the same scene.
-This is non-trivial, as most existing datasets specialize in either object-centric reasoning or text reading, but not both for the same image.
-Our key insight is to exploit datasets with \textbf{dual annotations}—that is, both text and object-related annotations available for the same images.
+The central challenge is to construct \emph{same-scene} object- and text-centric questions under a unified setup.
+Most existing datasets specialize in either object-centric reasoning or scene-text reading, but not both for the same image.
+Our key insight is to leverage \textit{dual annotations} on identical images: \emph{(i)} scene-text QA and \emph{(ii)} object labels.

-To this end, we build RIO-Bench upon \textbf{TextVQA dataset}~\cite{singh2019towards}, which provides text-related questions for images sourced from \textbf{Open Images}~\cite{kuznetsova2020open}.
-Since Open Images additionally offers object class annotations for these identical images, it allows us to construct paired text-reading and object-centric questions for the same scenes.

-Concretely, following the RIO-VQA taxonomy, we start from the original TextVQA \textit{(Text–Clean)} and: \textbf{(1) Create object-centric QA pairs} by leveraging Open Images labels, yielding \textit{Object–Clean}; \textbf{(2) Apply typographic attacks to both question types}, producing the \textit{Object–Attack} and \textit{Text–Attack} subsets (Fig.~\ref{fig:bench-construction}).
-This pipeline forms the core of RIO-Bench.

-Although instantiated with TextVQA, the same design principle—linking text- and object-oriented questions under identical scenes—can be readily {adapted to other datasets} that offer similar dual annotations.
+We build RIO-Bench upon TextVQA~\cite{singh2019towards}, whose images are sourced from Open Images~\cite{kuznetsova2020open}.
+Since Open Images provides object class annotations, we can pair text- and object-centric questions for the same images.
+Concretely, we use the original TextVQA Q\&A pairs to form the \textit{Text-Clean} subset, and construct object-centric Q\&A from the aligned Open Images object labels to form the \textit{Obj-Clean} subset.
+We then generate attacked variants for both intents by inserting distractor text, yielding \textit{Obj-Attack} and \textit{Text-Attack} (Fig.~\ref{fig:bench-construction}).
+Although built on TextVQA, the underlying design is readily extensible to other datasets with similar dual annotations.